 - Projects from faculty with a good track record in research mentoring

 The proposal must be submitted to the dean (or equivalent) by July 15 or the next working day if this date falls on a weekend or holiday.
-Some funds will be reserved for a mid-fall application deadline.
-Faculty in their first year at UW-Eau Claire will receive priority for these funds.

-Avoid the fall crunch by submitting early; the early-bird deadline is July 15.
-Proposals not funded in the early-bird round will be automatically considered in the Fall review.
 An additional call for proposals may be made in the Spring semester if funds are available.
 Those seeking summer research support should apply under the Summer Research Experiences for Undergraduates program.